About the Infrastructure Overview in ITSI

 Entities discovered from a recurring import search are assigned a status to indicate whether they are actively sending data, enabling you to monitor the health and performance of your environment.
 The entity status updates when the recurring bulk import runs on its schedule.
 For more information about how to set up a recurring import search, see Set up a recurring import of entities in ITSI.

-Note: If you have a large number of entities, the recurring bulk import can take a longer time to complete.
+Note: If you have a large number of entities, the recurring bulk import can take longer to complete.
 Tune the cron schedule of the recurring import searches to search less frequently in order to ensure your entity status updates on time.

 The Last Updated column displays the last recorded time that an entity sent data.
 The Status column displays one of these statuses: